tarnowsky/tarnowsky/README.md

 ## 🚀 About Me

-I'm a passionate Computer Science student and a Software Engineer at Intel Poland, specializing in C++ development, backend technologies, and mobile app development.
+Computer Science student @ Gdansk University of Technology, Software Engineer Intern @ Arista Networks and Full-Stack Developer @ Finebite, specializing in web (frontend and backend technologies) and software development.
 I'm focused on building high-performance solutions, constantly expanding my skill set, and working on innovative projects that bridge technology and real-world needs.

 ## 🌐 Connect with Me